ChenyanWu/MEBOW/index.md

 Please email <czw390@psu.edu> to get access to human body orientation annotation.
 You will usually get a reply within 24 hours (no more than 72 hours). **Note**: For academic researchers, please use your educational email address.
 You will directly get access to the dataset via your educational email.
 For researchers in business companies, please send a formal letter (with the company name and your signature) to promise that you will not use the dataset for commercial purposes.
 Sorry for the inconvenience.

 ### Citation
-If you use our code or models in your research, please cite with:
+If you use our code or models in your research, welceome to star our [repo](https://github.com/ChenyanWu/MEBOW) and cite with:
 ```
 @inproceedings{wu2020mebow,
   title={MEBOW: Monocular Estimation of Body Orientation In the Wild},